EmmaMunter/contiki-traffic/README.md

 construction site monitoring, alarm systems, remote house monitoring, and so on.

+The traffic generation app is based in the apps folder, and and the accompanying project can be found in the projects folder.

-For more information, see the Contiki website:
+For more information on Contiki, see the Contiki website:

 [http://contiki-os.org](http://contiki-os.org)